Maurice Hayes

-Maurice Hayes (8 July 1927 – 23 December 2017) was an Irish public servant and, late in life, an independent member of the 21st and 22nd Seanads.
+Maurice Hayes (8 July 1927 – 23 December 2017) was an Irish public servant and, late in life, an independent member of both the 21st and 22nd Seanad.
 Hayes was nominated by the Taoiseach, Bertie Ahern, in 1997 and re-nominated in 2002.
 He also served, at the Taoiseach's request, as Chairman of the National Forum on Europe in the Republic of Ireland.

 Hayes was voted European Person of the Year in 2003.

 Early life

 Hayes was born in Killough County Down, Northern Ireland, in 1927.
 He completed a PhD in English at the Queen's University Belfast, then taught at St Patrick's Grammar School in Downpatrick.
 He left teaching to become town clerk of Downpatrick the then administrative centre of County Down, succeeding his father in the role.

 Public service career

 In the troubled politics of Northern Ireland, where political parties tend to be sharply split along pseudo-ethno-nationalistic lines, Hayes was viewed as an even-handed observer.
 He wrote or contributed to major policy reports, such as the Patten Commission dealing with reforms to the Royal Ulster Constabulary (RUC), the police force later renamed the Police Service of Northern Ireland (PSNI).